 Sheriff auctions in South Africa

-Every upcoming sale in execution, pulled directly from the Government Gazette and tagged with attorney, case number and sheriff office.
+Every upcoming sale in execution, pulled directly from the Government Gazette and tagged with the instructing attorney and case number where the notice records them.
 Houses, sectional titles, vacant land, smallholdings — one feed, refreshed weekly.

 How a sheriff sale works